The Proposal

 Some key components of the scheme are:

-- around 45% of the Main Site will be landscaped green space
+• around 50% of the Main Site will be landscaped green space (new or retained), and habitat areas which will contribute towards a biodiversity net gain;

-- the scheme will involve the planting of in excess of 100,000 new native trees and 12km of new hedgerow
+• the scheme will involve the planting of in excess of 150,000 new native trees and 13km of new hedgerow

-- buildings and freight activity will be screened by substantial landscaped mounding
+• buildings and freight activity will be substantially screened by landscaped mounding

-- the proposals will play a direct role in enabling the transition to a more sustainable economy with rail freight being around 73% more carbon efficient than road freight
+• the proposals will play a direct role in enabling the transition to a more sustainable economy with rail freight being around 76% more carbon efficient than road freight.

 The Documents page contains a range of draft application plans and other documents, but these two plans provide a useful summary of the proposals as a whole: